schwingle/this-is-only-a-test/index.md

 After installing your ownCloud server, click “Storage and Database” in the Installation Wizard to set your data directory and database connection.

 There are many additional server configuration options you can choose.
-See (https://doc.owncloud.org/server/latest/admin_manual/configuration/server/) for more information.
+See [this link](https://doc.owncloud.org/server/latest/admin_manual/configuration/server/) for more information.

 ## Set the Data Directory